kobocoin/electrum-kobo-server/HOWTO.md

 ### Step 9.
 Configure Electrum server

-Electrum reads a config file (/etc/electrum-ok.conf) when starting up.
-This file includes the database setup, okcashd RPC setup, and a few other options.
+Electrum reads a config file (/etc/electrum-kobo.conf) when starting up.
+This file includes the database setup, Kobocoind RPC setup, and a few other options.

-The "configure" script listed above will create a config file at /etc/electrum-ok.conf which you can edit to modify the settings.
+The "configure" script listed above will create a config file at /etc/electrum-kobo.conf which you can edit to modify the settings.

 Go through the config options and set them to your liking.